Walgreens The Thread

-Children's anxiety disorders and treatment
+Children's anxiety disorders and treatment: What you need to know

-By Rebecca Thomas, RN, BSN, CPHQ Jul 19, 2022 • 9 min
+By Rebecca Thomas, RN, BSN, CPHQ Nov 14, 2024 • 9 min

 Types of anxiety disorders

-Generalized anxiety disorder (GAD) in children GAD is characterized by excessive worry about everyday problems for at least six months.
+GAD is characterized by excessive worry about everyday problems for at least six months.
 Those with GAD have a difficult time controlling their worry, affecting different areas of their lives.
 This type of anxiety is not the same as occasionally worrying about stressful life events.
-People who live with GAD experience frequent anxiety for months, if not years.
+People who live with GAD experience frequent anxiety for months and sometimes years.
 GAD symptoms in children may include restlessness, tiring easily, difficulty focusing on homework or assigned chores, headaches, muscle aches, stomach aches, unexplained pains, irritability and sleep problems.

-Panic disorder in children Children with panic disorder often experience unexpected panic attacks.
+Children with panic disorder often experience unexpected panic attacks.
 These are sudden periods of intense fear or the sense of losing control even when there is no clear danger.
-Symptoms may include sweating, shaking, chest pain, sensations of shortness of breath or a pounding heart, and feelings of impending doom.
+Symptoms may include sweating, dizziness, shaking, chest pain, sensations of shortness of breath or a pounding heart, and feelings of impending doom.
 Those with panic disorder may also worry about when the next panic attack will happen and try to avoid certain places or situations they associate with the panic attacks.

-Social anxiety disorder in children Children with this type of disorder experience intense fear of social situations, especially if the child expects to feel embarrassed, judged or rejected.
+Children with this type of disorder experience intense fear of social situations, especially if the child fears a possibility of feeling embarrassed, judged or rejected.
 While many children may feel some degree of this, symptoms of social anxiety disorder include blushing, sweating, shaking, difficulty making eye contact or being around people they don’t know, pounding or racing heart, feeling self-conscious in front of other people, worrying for days or weeks before an event, avoiding social situations and having a hard time making and keeping friends.

 Does your child have an anxiety disorder?